ColumbiaOSS/project-proposals-s2023/projects/python/matplotlib.md

 - [ENH: Add setter/getter methods for all keyword parameters to Figure.__init__](https://github.com/matplotlib/matplotlib/issues/24617)
 - [[Bug]: Error showing colorbar when contouring a uniform field](https://github.com/matplotlib/matplotlib/issues/23817)
 - [No error message in matplotlib.axes.Axes.legend() if there are more labels than handles](https://github.com/matplotlib/matplotlib/issues/24050)
+## Matplotlib

+The opensource library I want to contribute to is Matplotlib, which is a data visualization library for Python that provides a variety of plotting and charting capabilities.
+It allows for customization of plots, including color, labels, and shapes, and can display data in 2D and 3D format.

+One Issue that I've identified that would be a good starting point for making contributions is [link](https://github.com/matplotlib/matplotlib/issues/23817).